anthony-zhou/TurboTeX/README.md

 # TurboTeX

-TurboTeX collaborative LaTeX editor in the browser.
+TurboTeX is a fast collaborative LaTeX editor in the browser.

 ## Current state of the project